 Introduction to SER and ESTAR (both of which mean To Be).
-Revision of 'Saludos' and that spanish adjectives have to agree with gender and number of their nouns.
+Revision of 'Saludos' and 'Llamarse'.
+Some adjectives, nationalities, professions, physical/geographical location, the fact that spanish adjectives have to agree with gender and number of their nouns.
 Exercises highlighting usage of Ser and Estar.